-Materials that need to be dropped off for students should be left in the entrance vestibule and will be delivered to or picked up by students.
-We value instructional time and ask that parents and visitors respect our teachers' need to focus on the children in their classroom without interruption.
+Materials that need to be dropped off for students should be left with the greeter or in the lobby vestibule and will be delivered to or picked up by students.
+We value instructional time and safety and ask that parents and visitors respect our teachers' need to focus on the children in their classroom without interruption.